 The vintage rings from the Retro era are all about the diamond, clean and simple metal, and large shapes.

 Most Retro Era rings were after the war, and celebrated the shapes of the tanks, planes, and large military machines of war.

 The Retro Era is also when a clever marketing campaign placed the diamond on a pedestal it occupies to this day.
 The message that “Diamonds are a girl’s best friend” and that “Diamonds are forever” are slogans we repeat even now.
 Especially when you consider the impact Hollywood had during those years.

-Another note to remember is that WWII led to all the platinum resources to be directed to the war effort.
+Another note to remember is that WWII led to all the platinum resources being directed to the war effort.
 And there were even restrictions on gold use as well.
 That’s why older Retro era rings are often made from palladium and silver.
 Sapphires and rubies were still widely used.
 And the designs still favored geometrical lines.